mikeholownych/eai-mcp-codex/docs/getting-started.md

 make quick-start-a2a
 ```

-This will start all the services and run the database migrations.
+This will start all the services and run the database migrations using
+Alembic.

 ## Usage